aws-samples/bedrock-kb-rag-workshop/blog_post.md

 As illustrated in the architecture diagram, we use the following AWS
 services:

-- [Bedrock](https://aws.amazon.com/bedrock/) for access to the LLMs for embedding and text generation as well as for the knowledge base agent.
+- [Bedrock](https://aws.amazon.com/bedrock/) for access to the FMs for embedding and text generation as well as for the knowledge base agent.
 - [OpenSearch Service Serverless with vector search](https://aws.amazon.com/opensearch-service/serverless-vector-engine/)